geokyr/asdf_palace/README.md

 # ece-ntua-databases

-Semester Project and Lab Assignment for the [Databases](https://www.ece.ntua.gr/en/undergraduate/courses/3123) course, during the 6th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.
+Semester Project and Lab Assignments for the [Databases](https://www.ece.ntua.gr/en/undergraduate/courses/3123) course, during the 6th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

 ## Team Members
 - [Deligiannis Gerasimos](https://github.com/GerasimosDel)